TALlama/calville/characters/sam.md

 Samantha "Sam" Smtih is aide-de-camp to Marcus Krieg.

 Her twin brother Richard and her do not see eye to eye.

+She was [aiding][s01e01] Jonathan Struthers with his vendetta against the Nibelung Orphans, but the nature, extent, and motivation of that aid remain murky.